orbeon/orbeon-forms-doc/Form-Runner:-Server-side-Embedding.md

 ## Configuration

 You deploy Form Runner in a separate web app, which can be located in the same servlet container as your web app or in a remote servlet container.
-The embedding code communicates with Form Runner via HTTP or HTTPS.

 Your own web app does the following: